rancher/docs/content/rancher/v2.x/en/cluster-admin/upgrading-kubernetes/_index.md

 1. Click **Save.**

 **Result:** The cluster is updated to use the new upgrade strategy.

+> **Note:** As of Rancher v2.4.0, there is a known issue in which the Rancher UI doesn't show state of nodes as drained, even though they are being drained.

 ### Maintaining Availability for Applications During Upgrades